 Shinsei Bank ATM transactions are always free at both Shinsei Bank's own ATMs and Seven Eleven convenience store ATMs (24-hour).

 Travelers Checks in Japan

 Japan is still largely a cash-based society and it may be convenient to carry more cash than you would normally at home.
-Travelers' checks can be exchanged at most major banks with the Authorized Foreign Exchange Bank' sign but are rarely, if ever, accepted in restaurants or shops.
+Travelers' checks can be exchanged at most major banks with the Authorized Foreign Exchange Bank' sign, but are are not accepted as payment for any goods or services in Japan.